 Google’s algorithm updates have informed the public that good search engine optimization (SEO) isn’t just about on-page optimization.
 Public relations now plays a big part in getting ranked higher in search engine results.
 Quality links from sites that have greater domain authority, such as top tier media outlets, produce higher rankings in search engine results.
+It is also important to know how to manage the sites by using the best website builders reviews with the right hosting service.

 Now that we know that PR can affect search, we want to define where and how social media comes into play.
 Google may place a high value on social media links, or they may not even matter.
 Can social media really affect search?